Gwayaboy/PlaywrightHandsOnLab/README.md

 4. **Prompt Copilot Agent for Accurate Locators**
    - Provide the feature file as reference
    - Make sure your [app is running locally](/?tab=readme-ov-file#running-the-app-locall) at [http://localhost:3000](http://localhost:3000)
+   - Create a `generate_test_prompt.md` file to your solutions under `.github/prompts` and copy/paste the following instructions:
+     ```
+     - You are a Playwright test generator.
+     - You are given a scenario, and your task is to generate a Playwright test.
+     - Do not generate test code based on the scenario alone.
+     - Do run steps one by one using the tools provided by Playwright.
+     - Only after all steps are completed, emit a Playwright TypeScript file.
+     - Save the generated test file in the tests directory.
+     - Execute the test file and iterate until the test passes.
+    ```
    - Try this prompt:

      ```